ndido98/acida/README.md

-# Dealing with Subject Similarity in Differential Morphing Attack Detection
+# Improving Accomplice Detection in the Morphing Attack

 This is the repository that holds the official reference implementation for the paper "Dealing with Subject Similarity in Differential Morphing Attack Detection" (Di Domenico et al., 2023, under submission).